1.1 Advice: the result of the work by the interior designer.

 7.6 The legal claim on account of a culpable shortcoming is not admissible if the client does not protest with reasonable urgency after he has discovered the shortcoming or should have reasonably discovered it, in writing and with reasons stating this to the interior designer.

-7.7 The legal claim on account of a culpable shortcoming expires after two years after a written protest has been made regarding a culpable shortcoming.
+7.7 The legal claim on account of a culpable shortcoming expires after five years after a written protest has been made regarding a culpable shortcoming.

 7.8 The legal claim based on a culpable shortcoming is inadmissible if it is instituted later than five years from the day on which the assignment was terminated by completion, cancellation or dissolution.